Richard Dinnick: Journalism

-Writing career
+TV writing career

-Dinnick is the winner of the 2012 BBC Writersroom opportunity to create a new show and to write for TV on the BBC and went on to write for the CBeebies TV shows Tree Fu Tom and Go Jetters - amongst others - as well as Mind Candy's new Moshi Monsters TV show.
+Dinnick is the winner of the 2012 BBC Writersroom opportunity to create a new show and to write for TV on the BBC and went on to write for the CBeebies TV shows Tree Fu Tom and Go Jetters (for which he won a British Screenwriters' Award).

+He has worked on developing shows for many companies including NBC and Mind Candy's shelvedMoshi Monsters TV show.
 He was one of six finalists in a 2014 BBC Academy opportunity to workshop a script for Waterloo Road.
 In 2015 Dinnick became Head Writer on the new Disney TV show Eena Meena Deeka and in-development action adventure show Captain Extraordinary.
-He was also a BAFTA Judge for Children's Drama and produced a session for the 2014 Children's Media Conference.
+He also served as a BAFTA Judge for Children’s Drama in 2013, and Children’s Pre-School Animation in 2019.
+In between he produced a session for the 2014 Children's Media Conference.